Newark, New Jersey: Newark Retail Reactivation Initiative

-In the fall of 2023, in an effort to stimulate rental of empty storefronts along a parallel strip of Broad, Halsey and Washington streets, the city launched the Newark Retail Reactivation Initiative.
+In the fall of 2023, in an effort to stimulate rental of empty storefronts along a parallel strip of Broad, Halsey Street and Washington streets, the city launched the Newark Retail Reactivation Initiative.
 The program makes monetary grants to certain qualifying businesses opening on Halsey and on other streets within the zone bordered by Broad Street to the east, Washington Street to the west, Washington Place to the north and William Street to the south.
 The district has a mix of residential, commercial and office spaces.